Comfort Suites Downtown

 Arts & Museums

 This branch of the Ripley's franchise is unique because unlike other locations around the country, this one is housed in a former Spanish governor's mansion.
-The mansion itself is a gorgeous historical monument, with windows and archaic architecture that only add to the allure of the bizarre.
-The main exhibit in the mansion is the 'Odditorium', it's where guests will find plenty of curious curios and macabre artifacts.
-The other tour options from Ripley include the 'Red Train' tour, which ferries passengers around historical sites in town, or the 'Ghost Train' tour that follows a more paranormal track.
+The mansion itself is a gorgeous historical monument, with windows and architecture that only add to the allure of the bizarre.
+The main exhibit in the mansion is the 'Odditorium,' where guests will find plenty of curious curios and macabre artifacts.
+The other tour options here include the 'Red Train' tour, which ferries passengers around historical sites in town, or the 'Ghost Train' tour that follows a more paranormal track.
 All of the tickets can be purchased separately or in combination.

-Get a glimpse into the lifestyle and revisit the re-constructed houses of the people who lived during the Spanish colonial era at this museum.
-It is comprised of different themes and each tour has a knowledgeable guide that tells you stories about the life in 18th-Century.
-It is open throughout the year for self-guided and group tours which includes a tour to the only original structure in the quarter - De Mesa Sanchez House.
+At the Colonial Spanish Quarter Museum you will get a glimpse into the lifestyle and revisit the re-constructed houses of the people who lived during the Spanish colonial era.
+It is comprised of different themes and each tour has a knowledgeable guide that tells you stories about the life in 18th Century.
+It is open throughout the year for self-guided and group tours which includes a tour to the only original structure in the quarter, the De Mesa Sanchez House.

 Join the swashbuckling pirate antics at this fantastic museum located in the heart of the old city.
 Renowned local businessman Pat Croce's established this theme spot in order to share his passion for everything related to these marauders.
 The museum's collection is quite comprehensive and it's considered to be one of the best of its kind.
 Exhibits include Captain Thomas Tew's Treasure Chest, authentic Jolly Rogers Flag as well as actual shipwreck treasures from around the world.
 Apart from these, the museum has a myriad of intriguing exhibits and interactive displays.
 Tours are available and there's an eclectic gift shop perfect for those little swashbucklers.